- Philosophy of Quest

 Who Can Submit?

-Lead (first) author must be a Collin College undergraduate student or recent alumni working toward an undergraduate degree.
+Lead (first) author must be a Collin College undergraduate student or recent alumni.
 All submissions must be mentored by a Collin College faculty member or a sponsoring member from the Collin alumni’s current institution.
+Quest will accept up to two submissions per Collin College student but will only potentially publish one per calendar year.

 General Submission Rules